About Cub Scout Pack 396

 Bear Scouts are in the 3rd grade (8-9 years old) during the Scouting year.
 Bear Scouts participate in 2-3 den meetings per month, and their meetings are the standard 45 minutes to one hour long.

-Bear Scouts are the first rank able to earn the celebrated Whittling Chip, which allows them to carry small pocket knives on appropriate Scouting activities.
+Bear Scouts are the first rank to learn how to use a pocket knife safely, and completing the required training allows them to carry small pocket knives on appropriate Scouting activities.

 Arrow of Light Scouts earn the Arrow of Light badge of rank, which is the highest award available in the Cub Scouting program.